robmanganelly/ngx-translate-toolkit/docs/api.md

  *
  * It uses fetch API
  * Use only with client-side rendered applications,
- * if your app is rendered by the server prefer {@link useHttpMultiLoader }
+ * if your app is rendered by the server prefer {@link provideHttpMultiLoader }
  *
  * Example
  * ```typescript
  * provideTranslateService({
  *   //...other properties
- *   loader: useFetchMultiLoader(
+ *   loader: provideFetchMultiLoader(
  *      // do not include the host application source, this one is included by default
  *      withTranslationSource({ locator: 'my-lib-name' }),
  *      withTranslationSource({ locator: 'another-lib-name' }),